run2fail/locker/docs/configuration.rst

 created by the template / exist in the cloned container and when the destination does not yet exist.

-You can suppress the moving of directories with ``--dont-copy-on-create`` (legacy name that may be changed in future releases).
+You can suppress the moving of directories with ``--no-move``.
 Directories are only moved immediately after the container creation phase!
 If you add ``volumes`` at a later time, you must move/create the directories yourself.

 Please note that as user and group IDs can differ between the host system and inside the container, the bind-mounted directories may appear to be owned by different users/groups on the host system.

+The name ``volumes`` was initially chosen as the functionality is similar to one particular configuration of ``volumes`` in `fig <http://fig.sh>`_.
+It may be changed in future releases.

 Port Forwarding